How did Europe lose the Ryder Cup?

 World number two Dustin Johnson became the first American player since Larry Nelson in 1981 to compile a perfect 5-0 record, with all 12 players contributing at least a point before the singles.

-Here, the PA news agency’s golf correspondent Phil Casey looks at the key factors behind the 19-9 wipeout in Wisconsin.
+Here, we look at the key factors behind the 19-9 wipeout in Wisconsin.

 When did it start to go wrong?